Diagnosability and detectability of multiple faults in nonlinear models: An algebraic diagnosability method

-In the case where Criterion~\ref{Criterion3} is satisfied for all the components $f_i$ of $f=(f_1,\, \ldots, \, f_m)$, it is clearly useless to apply criterions~\ref{Criterion1} and ~\ref{Criterion2} on all the $m!$ possible multi-faults since it permits to determine non null components of $f$.
+In the case where Criterion~\ref{Criterion3} is satisfied for all the components $f_i$ of $f=(f_1,\, \ldots, \, f_m)$, it is clearly useless to apply criterions~\ref{Criterion1} and ~\ref{Criterion2} on all the $m!$ possible multiple faults since it permits to determine non null components of $f$.

-With the help of these three criterions, the expected values of $ASig(f)$ when a multi-faults $f$ occurs can be tabulated.
-In Example~\ref{exemple1suite} and in Section~\ref{SecAppli}, the following convention is used in these tables: for any multifault $f$, \begin{itemize} \item A 0 in a cell means that the corresponding component of $ASig_i(f)$ is necessarily equal to 0.
-This is the case when $ASig_i(f)$ belongs to $I_\mathcal{N}$ and this can also be a consequence of Criterion~\ref{Criterion2}. \item A cell containing $\centernot{0}$ means that Criterion~\ref{Criterion1} insures that the component of $ASig(f)$ never vanishes when the multi-fault occurs. \item An empty cell signifies that the component of the signature vanishes for some values of $(p,f)$ and does not vanish for some other values of $(p,f)$. \end{itemize}
+With the help of these three criterions, the expected values of $ASig(f)$ when a multiple faults $f$ occurs can be tabulated.
+In the next example and in Section~\ref{SecAppli}, the following convention is used in these tables: for any multiple fault $f$, \begin{itemize} \item A 0 in a cell means that the corresponding component of $ASig_i(f)$ is necessarily equal to 0.
+This is the case when $ASig_i(f)$ belongs to $I_\mathcal{N}$ and this can also be a consequence of Criterion~\ref{Criterion2}. \item A cell containing $\centernot{0}$ means that Criterion~\ref{Criterion1} insures that the component of $ASig(f)$ never vanishes when the multiple fault occurs. \item An empty cell signifies that the component of the signature vanishes for some values of $(p,f)$ and does not vanish for some other values of $(p,f)$. \end{itemize}